-The Executive Director of Compliance & Financial Aid and Financial Aid Appeals Committee will review the student's response and make a decision on the appeal.
+The Financial Aid Director and Financial Aid Appeals Committee will review the student's response and will make a decision on the appeal.
 Two actions may result on the appeal:

 - The Financial Aid Appeals Committee may deny the appeal.
-The Executive Director of Compliance & Financial Aid is the final authority regarding SAP decisions.
+The Financial Aid Director is the final authority regarding SAP decisions.
 The student will be notified, in writing, of action on the appeal in a timely manner.
-The student must pay for and pass at least 6 credits prior to submitting a subsequent appeal to have financial aid reinstated. - 2.
+The student must pay for and pass at least 6 credits prior to re-appealing to have financial aid reinstated. - 2.
 The Financial Aid Appeals Committee may approve the appeal.
 If such is the case, the student will receive written notice of the approval along with conditions to be met in the future, if appropriate.
 A student may be approved in one of two statuses: - a.
-Probation: Helena College determines the student should be able to make satisfactory academic progress during the subsequent payment period and meet the college's satisfactory academic progress standards at the end of the payment period.

-b.
-Academic Plan: The Financial Aid Appeals Committee recommends an academic plan be created between the student and Academic Coach that, if followed, will ensure the student is able to meet the institution's satisfactory academic progress standards by a specific point in time, but no later than the end of the program.
+Probation: Helena College determines that the student should be able to make satisfactory academic progress during the subsequent payment period and meet the college's satisfactory academic progress standards at the end of the payment period. - Academic Plan: The Financial Aid Appeals Committee recommends an academic plan be created between the student and advisor that, if followed, will ensure the student is able to meet the institution's satisfactory academic progress standards by a specific point in time, but no later than the end of the program.

-Students approved on an Academic Plan will complete and sign the plan with the Academic Coach.
+Students approved on an Academic Plan will complete and sign the plan with an Academic Advisor.
 The plan will be recorded in the Financial Aid Office and will be monitored by the Financial Aid Appeals Committee every term.
 If a student is not academically progressing as planned, financial aid will be terminated.